 The Fall Foliage Festival is presented in partnership with the Boothbay Information Center.
 Visit their website for visitor information about the Boothbay Region including places to stay, things to do and where to eat.

-Vendor applications are currently being accepted for fine arts, crafts and handmade products, local foods and for regional non-profits to exhibit.
+New vendor applications will be accepted starting on February 1st for fine arts, crafts and handmade products, local foods and for regional non-profits to exhibit.
 Download an application packet or contact Margaret Hoffman at 207-633-4727 or via email for more information.